Spectral Condition for $\mu$P under Width-Depth Scaling: Implementing Condition for Optimizers with Weight Decay

-To provide a unified derivation across different optimizers, we begin by expressing their update rules in a general form.
+\paragraph{Unified update form with weight decay.} To provide a unified derivation across different optimizers, we begin by expressing their one-step update rules in a common form.
 When weight decay is included, a single update step of the weight matrix can be written as